LeeMathx/JavaCharMaker/README.md

 # JavaCharMaker
-A test designed to build my skills and lay out my foundation in java programming
+A test designed to build my skills and lay out my foundation in java programming.
+Very fun